 Some of these options include:

-• Mutually agreeing to use accrued leave entitlements, meaning your employees could use their annual leave entitlements instead of being stood down without pay
+• Mutually agreeing to use accrued leave entitlements, so that employees can access their annual leave as an alternative to being stood down without pay.

-If you decide to pursue any of the above options, it’s important to make sure that these agreements are confirmed in writing.
+If you decide to pursue any of the above options, it’s crucial to document these agreements in writing.
+This not only ensures clarity but also provides legal protection for both you and your employees.

 What To Take Away…

-Standing down staff or making them redundant is not an easy decision to make.
-It’s important to make sure you have all the relevant information before you go ahead with any action regarding your employees.
+Standing down staff or making them redundant is never an easy decision.
+It’s vital to have all the relevant information before taking any action regarding your employees.

-If you have any questions about employee stand down or are unsure of what options are available to you, our experienced team can be contacted on 1800 730 or team@sprintlaw.com.au.
+If you have any questions about employee stand down or are uncertain about which option is best for your business, our expert team can be contacted on 1800 730 or team@sprintlaw.com.au.
 We’re here to help!

 About Sprintlaw